Cochrane, Alberta: Geography

 Cochrane is situated at the base of Big Hill in the Bow River Valley.
 It sits at an elevation of 1186 m.
 The town is intersected by Highway 1A and Highway 22.
 Cochrane has a reputation for its western culture—clearly seen when one wanders the streets (particularly First St).
 The town is a popular destination for ice cream and coffee in its quaint western-themed stores as well as for windsports, golfing, hiking and other adventure activities.

 Cochrane is also a small industrial centre.
 Major industries include lumber, construction, retail, and agriculture (ranching).
 It is notable as being one of very few communities in Canada with no business tax.

 The hill is also a popular training ground for cyclists from the area, who take advantage of its 7% grade and 3.5 km distance.

 Vegetation in the Cochrane area is mostly a complex of grassland and aspen groves.
 Mixed forest, with white spruce most conspicuous, covers north-facing slopes and part of the Bow River valley.

 Neighbourhoods

-The following neighbourhoods are located within Cochrane.
+The following neighbourhoods are within Cochrane.